 The North Estonia Medical Centre offers round-the-clock emergency care to Ukrainian war refugees aged 16 and older in the emergency department (Sütiste tee 19, Tallinn).
 We offer emergency assistance in almost all medical specialities, except for dental care, eye care, and obstetric care.
-Ukrainian war refugees are exempt from visit fees for emergency care.
+Ukrainian war refugees, who do not have health insurance from the Estonian Health Insurance Fund, are exempt from visit fees for emergency care.

 For additional information, call +372 617 1369, or read more here: Emergency Assistance |Medical Centre |Investing in People’s Health.

 Tallinn Children’s Hospital provides emergency assistance to those under 16 years of age.